ophelia-project/ophelia/README.md

 http://www.ophelia.org

-Copyright (c) 2009-2014 Bitcoin Developers
+Copyright (c) 2009-2017 Bitcoin Developers
+Copyright (c) 2011-2017 Litecoin Developers
-Copyright (c) 2011-2014 Ophelia Developers
+Copyright (c) 2017-2017 Ophelia Developers

 What is Ophelia?
 ----------------

-Ophelia is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
+Ophelia is a version of litecoin using scrypt as a proof-of-work algorithm.
- - 2.5 minute block targets
+ - 1 minute block times
- - subsidy halves in 840k blocks (~4 years)
+ - Subsidy halves yearly (525,960 blocks)
- - ~84 million total coins
+ - 100 million total coins

-The rest is the same as Bitcoin.
- - 50 coins per block
+ - Initial 50 coins per block
- - 2016 blocks to retarget difficulty
+ - 770 blocks to retarget difficulty (every 12 hours)

-For more information, as well as an immediately useable, binary version of the Ophelia client sofware, see http://www.ophelia.org.
+ - 60% of coins mined in the first 10 years.

 License
 -------